SDI-SoftwareDefinedInverter/TAPAS/README.md

-# SDI TAPAS
-Community drives inverter project
+# SDI TAPAS - Community drives inverter project
 ---

-## Differences between the TAPAS developer-version and TAPAS version 1.0
+## Note: PCB differences between the pre-release version (code-name FIKAT - PCB with Siemens & SDI logo) and version 1.0 (code-name TAPAS - PCB with Siemens and manufacturer logos)
-+ Pin 4 of the JTAG-Interface-Connector SV2 is not connected to GND in the developer version, this has been fixed to version 1.0.
-You have to solder Pin 4 of SV2 to GND by hand, to be able to flash the DSP.
++ Pin 4 of the JTAG-Interface-Connector SV2 is not connected to GND on FIKAT.
+This has been fixed on TAPAS.
+You may have to solder Pin 4 of SV2 to GND by hand, to be able to flash the DSP.
-+ version 1.0 has more PINs of the Raspberry-Pi socket (SV4) connected to GND, in the developer-version, only the Pins 34 and 39 were connected to GND.
-Therefore, you cannot use a Nano Pi on this socket, as the GND connection to TAPAS is missing then.
++ TAPAS has more PINs of the Raspberry-Pi socket (SV4) connected to GND.
+On FIKAT only pins 34 and 39 are connected to GND.
+Hence you cannot use a Nano Pi with FIKAT as the GND connection is missing.
-+ The SPI-Chip Select on GPIO53 of the DSP that is connected to SV4 via the address DIP-switch(2) is connected to Pin 26 of SV4 in the development-version and is now moved to Pin 16 in TAPAS V1.0
++ The SPI-Chip select signal (GPIO53) is connected to pin26 of SV4 via the address DIP-switch (2) on FIKAT.
+This has moved to pin 16 of SV4 on TAPAS.
-+ The resistor R\_MISO\_1 is populated in the development-version of TAPAS, but not in version 1.0 any more, here you can solder one by hand, if needed.
++ The resistor R\_MISO\_1 is populated on FIKAT but not on TAPAS.
-+ The resistors R\_TXA1, R\_RXA1, R\_TXB1 and R\_RXB1 are all populated in the development-version, but not in version 1.0 any more, solder in by hand, if you need one of them
++ The resistors R\_TXA1, R\_RXA1, R\_TXB1 and R\_RXB1 are populated on FIKAT but not on TAPAS.
-+ The gate-driving resistors R19, R23, R20, R24, R12, R14, R16, R15, R17, R18, R22, R21 are implemented as 0 Ohm in the development version and have now been changed to 2,2Ohm in TAPAS vesion 1.0
++ The 0Ohm gate resistors R19, R23, R20, R24, R12, R14, R16, R15, R17, R18, R22, R21 on FIKAT have been changed to 2,2Ohm on TAPAS
-+ The dc-bus capacitor C10 for the 5V-voltage regulator U99 is a standard SMD-electrolytic capacitor in the development version and is upgraded to a 39µF polymer capacitor in TAPAS version 1.0 to make it possible to handle more current ripple on the dc-bus
++ The DC-bus capacitor C10 for the 5V-voltage regulator U99 has been upgraded from a standard SMD-electrolytic type on FIKAT to a 39¬µF polymer type on TAPS.
+It can now handle a higher DC ripple current on the dc-bus
-+ in TAPAS version 1.0, a TVS-diode is added to the dc-bus input, to limit voltage overshoot, e.g. when braking a connected motor
++ We added a TVS-clamping-diode for DC over voltage protection on TAPAS.
+(Not available on FIKAT).
+This is to absorb some of the breaking energy if the user forgot to use a breaking chopper
-+ the isolation ICs IC5, IC6 and IC7 have been changed from the development version to the TAPAS version 1.0 - this should have no influence on the behaviour
++ The isolation ICs IC5, IC6 and IC7 on FIKAT have been swapped for a different type on TAPAS  - this should have no influence on the behaviour

 ---